TdjHJ9zM5k/simple-social-api-server/README.md

 ## General Description

-This is a week-long Simple Social Network API Server.
-This project provides authentication, user following, posting, and commenting functionalities.
+This is a week-long project for a Simple Social Network API Server.
+The features are authentication, user following, posting, and commenting functionalities.

 - **Technology Stack**: Java Spring Boot
 - **Database**: Embedded H2 (acting as a MySQL instance)